Sundial Bridge in Redding, California

 Closer to Whiskeytown Lake and the mountains.
 More rural feel while still in city limits.
 Larger lots, some acreage properties, established neighborhoods like Keswick and Shasta.
 Explore West Redding →

-East Redding / Tierra Oaks
+NE Redding & Tierra Oaks

 Want a Neighborhood Tour?